 Dogs and cats must be lifetime registered with council, dogs on or before 6 months of age, cats on or before 4 months of age.
 They must be microchipped first.
 Registration can be paid online at NSW Pet Registry or can be paid to Council.

 Online registration is a convenient way to register your pet.
-To use our online registration you must be able pay fees by credit card, live in the Sutherland Shire and be able to upload required documents.
+To use our online registration you must be able to pay fees by credit card, upload required documents and live in the Sutherland Shire.

 - Council Customer Service Counter Monday to Friday (8.30am to 4.30pm)

 - At any council in NSW

 - By post to Sutherland Shire Council, Locked Bag 17, Sutherland NSW 1499 (cheques or money orders to be made to Sutherland Shire Council).

 - Certificate of Identification or a copy of the Permanent Identification form or Unregistered Animal Notification Letter.